Zarzhitskydmitry/Telegram-bot-asterisk/README.md

  Now download the script itself for execution

     $ git clone https://github.com/Zarzhitskydmitry/Telegram-bot-asterisk
+    $ cd Telegram-bot-asterisk/

 Set script execution privileges

     $ chmod +x ./bot.sh ./apache_status.sh ./aster_trunk.sh ./sip_show_registry.sh ./botsipr.sh ./cdr-clear.sh

+In the bot file.py I filled in all three blocks, according to other functions.
+To make the bot work, you need to run the file bot.sh .
+For convenience, we will create a separate service for the Telegram bot.
+Create the necessary file and set the rights:

+    $ touch /etc/systemd/system/telegram-bot.service
+    $ chmod 664 /etc/systemd/system/telegram-bot.service

+Then go to the service file:

+    $ nano /etc/systemd/system/telegram-bot.service
+    ```bash
+    [Unit]
+    Description=Telegram bot
+    After=network.target
+    [Service]
+    ExecStart=/'YOUR DIRECTORY'/Telegram-bot-asterisk/bot.sh
+    [Install]
+    WantedBy=multi-user.target
+    ```
+Now we add the service to the startup and run:

+    $ systemctl start telegram-bot.service
+    $ systemctl enable telegram-bot.service
+    $ systemctl status telegram-bot.service

 Create symbolic link